What hides behind Meteorite 411? Tue 12 May 2026

 Scab from HMS New Zealand's armour plate.
 Source: Spall - Wikipedia

 Viewed from the side, HMS New Zealand's scab is a flattish cone.
 It's slightly thicker in the centre, feathering to a knife-like edge.
-The thin radial ridges are rips.
-They are where impact and blast forces ripped the armour plate apart around the sides of the cone.
+High temperatures melted out the scab's centre and helped release it from the armour plate.
+Its cooler, outer edge was simply torn away.

 Cone-shaped scabs can be explained with a simple diagram: